 Moodle is a Learning Management System (LMS) that allows instructors to expand the boundaries of their classroom outside the traditional face-to-face classroom.
-It is a web-based system where course materials (such as documents, assignments, audio and video files) can be posted online, making them more convenient for students at all times of the day.
-This reduces the use of paper and other resources, and allows for development of activities that incorporate a wide variety of delivery modes.
+It is a web-based system where course materials (such as documents, assignments, and audio and video files) can be posted online, making them more convenient for students at all times of the day.
+This reduces the use of paper and other resources and allows for the development of activities that incorporate a wide variety of delivery modes.
 In addition, Moodle easily allows forums and discussion boards, which can expand conversations outside of class into a more in-depth and dynamic interaction.

 (FYI for geeks: The word Moodle is an acronym for Modular Object-Oriented Dynamic Learning Environment!)

 There are thousands of Moodle sites worldwide located in over 250 countries.
 Since Moodle is open-source software, it is highly customizable and is used in a wide variety of education and training environments.
 For liberal arts colleges, the Collaborative Liberal Arts Moodle Project (CLAMP) was organized to support a collaborative effort on development, training and technical support.

 Approximately 90 days before the start of each semester, a script is run using data from the Registrar’s office that creates the Moodle courses and enrollments.
 Once that has been completed, a similar process is run each night during the semester to maintain the courses and keep the enrollments up-to-date (see next post).
 To make sure the created course is visible to your students, check out this post.